ajinkya-devops/techwisdombyajinkya/_posts/2020-07-02-Aviatrix-ace.md

 <p align="justify"> Aviatrix is a cloud native networking company.
 Aviatrix cloud-native networking solution provides an end to end secure network solution for <b>AWS, Azure, Google Cloud and Oracle Cloud (OCI)</b>.
 </p>

-<p align="justify">The solution includes AWS Global Transit Network, an enterprise OpenVPN® access to VPC/VNet, encrypted routing for VPC/VNet to VPC/VNet traffic, Stateful Firewall and Egress FQDN and monitoring and logging of link status and latency. <br>The solution enables you to build a secure private network spanning one or more public clouds where a user can access any instance/VM with a private IP address directly.
+<p align="justify">The solution includes AWS Global Transit Network, an enterprise OpenVPN® access to VPC/VNet, encrypted routing for VPC/VNet to VPC/VNet traffic, Stateful Firewall and Egress FQDN and monitoring and logging of link status and latency. <br><br>The solution enables you to build a secure private network spanning one or more public clouds where a user can access any instance/VM with a private IP address directly.
 </p>

 <p align="justify">For an Aviatrix overview, check out <a href="https://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html">this document</a>.</p>